mascanho/RustySEO/README.md

 ![RustySEO](assets/ss1.png)

-You can find all the details in your Google Cloud console account with the exception of the "URL" and "Propery Type", which should match what you have in your Google Search console account.
+You can find all the details in your Google Cloud console account with the exception of the "URL" and "Property Type", which should match what you have in your Google Search console account.

 ![RustySEO](assets/properties.png)